Combined Degree Description

 MA in African & African Diaspora Studies Requirements (MA in AADS)

-- AFA 6911 Research Paper/Proposal Writing in African and African Diaspora Studies
+- AFA 5855 Research Methods in African and African Diaspora Studies

-To graduate from the MA in AADS, students enrolled in this combined MA/PhD program must elect the research proposal option and take the proposal writing course- AFA 6911 Research Paper/Proposal Writing in African and African Diaspora Studies-
+To graduate from the MA in AADS,students enrolled in this combined MA/PhD program must elect to complete either a research proposal or research paper for their exit option.
+Those who elect to write a research proposal must take AFA 6911 Research Paper/Proposal Writing in African and African Diaspora Studies.

 Application for Graduation from MA in AADS